Any experienced business owner knows that excellent customer service is crucial to long-term success.

 Download this post by entering your email below

-Bad customer service takes many forms, but it can be defined as actions or behaviors that fail to meet customers’ needs or expectations.
+Bad customer service can be defined as actions or behaviors that fail to meet customers’ needs or expectations.

 It can manifest as poor communication, unnecessary delays, limiting human interaction, and rude behavior, to name a few examples.